jesusprubio/shodan-client/README.md

 #### `async streams.asn(asn, key, opts)`

-This stream provides a filtered, bandwidth-saving view of the Banners stream in case you are only interested in devices located in certain ASNs.
+Provides a filtered, bandwidth-saving view of the Banners stream in case you are only interested in devices located in certain ASNs.

 - `asn` (string) - Comma-separated list of ASNs; example "3303,32475"
 - `key` (string) - SHODAN API key.